-|Bring the old, blue-glazed Christmas and Mother's Day plates back to life!
 Use them as a centerpiece or étagère, and serve everything from sushi and tapas to homemade cookies and fruit - simple and elegant!

-The old blue-glazed vintage plates in porcelain from Royal Copenhagen and Bing & Grondahl were once immensely popular and valuable.
+Once upon a time the old blue-glazed vintage plates in porcelain from Royal Copenhagen and Bing & Grondahl were once immensely popular and valuable.
 Several collectors saw their Christmas plates, Mother's day plates, anniversary plates, etc. as a solid investment and retirement savings.
 Unfortunately, most plates are no longer as valuable as in the past.

 DPH Trading in Odense got the idea to drill holes in plates, when it was discovered that the method of drilling holes in vases and jars when making them into lamps could also be used on plates / dishes.
 The machine was equipped with a thinner drill and could thus make a precise and straight hole through a plate without making the slightest chipping.